 Ca ategory Condition 5.
 Information in respect of which a claim to legal professional privilege could be maintained in legal proceedings.
 Information is not exempt information if it relates to proposed development for which the local planning authority may grant itself planning permission pursuant to regulation 3 of the Town and Country Planning General Regulations 1992.
-Information is exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information. authority proposes: (a) to give, understance enactment, and or by virtue requirements are on a person; or (b) to make an (a) to give, under any enactment, a notice under, or by virtue of, which requirements are imposed Information is not exempt information if it relates to proposed development for which the local planning authority may grant itself planning permission pursuant to regulation 3 of the Town and Country Planning General Regulations 1992. (b) to make an order or direction under any Information is exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information.
+Information is exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information.
+6. Information which reveals that the authority proposes: (a) to give, under any enactment, a notice under, or by virtue of, which requirements are imposed on a person; or Information is not exempt information if it relates to proposed development for which the local planning authority may grant itself planning permission pursuant to regulation 3 of the Town and Country Planning General Regulations 1992. (b) to make an order or direction under any enactment.
+Information is exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information.
 7. Information relating to any action taken, or be taken, in connection with the prevention, investigation or prosecution of crime.
 Information is exempt information if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information.